abhishektha/dissertation/content/02Background.md

 This shows the importance of the kinematic chain in suited mobility; when a certain motion is inhibited, other joints along the kinematic chain will have to compensate.
 Similar compensation has led rotator cuff injury in the EMU's HUT [@Williams2003].

-Cullinane et al [@Cullinane2017a] found suited MK III ambulation at 1G to reduce heel and toe clearance above ground compared to unsuited ambulation.
+Cullinane et al. [@Cullinane2017a] found suited MK III ambulation at 1G to reduce heel and toe clearance above ground compared to unsuited ambulation.
 In addition, the MK III was found to decrease speed, stride length, and step length compared to unsuited ambulation [@Cullinane2017a].
 Cadence and stance time increased with gravity level in the IST, consistent with how metabolic cost increases with gravity level [@Norcross2010].
 These findings suggest that the MK III inhibits operator mobility and agility when ambulating.